O-marss/Shift-management-system/README.md

-# 📊 Kayan Store – Remote Attendance & Shift Management System
+# 📊 Remote Attendance & Shift Management System

-A lightweight, real-time attendance and shift management system designed specifically for **Kayan Store's sales team**.
+A lightweight, real-time attendance and shift management system designed specifically for **Your Store's sales team**.
 The system streamlines daily operations by tracking attendance, managing shift handovers, and organizing tasks — all in one place.

 ---